mon1t0r/reverse-proxy/README.md

 sudo shell/enable_tcp_reply.sh
 ```

-`iptables` needs to be installed to execute the script.
+`iptables` needs to be installed in order to execute the script.

 ## TODO
  - perform extensive testing (including UDP packets);
  - solve the problem with IP packets fragmentation (probably use higher level
- sockets);
- - configuration from command line arguments/config file.
+ sockets).